MillerBrainObservatory/mbo_utilities/README.md

 # MBO Utilities

-General Python and shell utilities developed for the Miller Brain Observatory (MBO) workflows.
+**MBO Utilities** is a Python package for microscopy image processing and analysis, developed for the Miller Brain Observatory (MBO).
+It provides lazy-loading for ScanImage tiff, zarr, hdf5 and .bin files, with a GUI for visualizing volumetric datasets, scan-phase correction, and quickly processing with Suite2p.

 This package is still in a *late-beta* stage of development.
 As such, you may encounter bugs or unexpected behavior.